-This Code, now in its third edition, has been approved by the Secretary of State and is effective from 1 June 2016.
-It applies only to residential leasehold properties in England but practitioners operating in other parts of the UK are encouraged to follow the best practice guidelines contained in the Code.
+The 3rd edition of the Code has been approved by the Secretary of State and became effective from 1 June 2016.
+It applies only to residential leasehold properties in England, but practitioners operating in other parts of the UK are encouraged to follow the best practice guidelines contained in the Code.

 This Code has been prepared to promote desirable practices in respect of the management of residential leasehold property.
 Successful management can only be achieved through cooperation and a mutual understanding of the procedures necessary for the effective management of property as well as of the problems that can arise.